cholushkin/color-schemed-image-idea/readme.md

-- prefix describes overall style
-- body describes details of the picture
-- suffix describes details of the style
-- for img2img prefix and suffix are ignored
-- prompt for img2img is the body only from idea image.
-If there is prompt-img2img presented then take this prompt as override for img2img generation
-- PrepareImages.py will generate img only if there is no output image in Images folder (so it just will regenerate absent pictures).
-User can always delete bad images and the script will regenerate only absent
-- GenerateIdea.py will create low resoultion draft which inlude composition and style
-- PrepareImages.py will create final ready to use image with specified color palette and final details and resolution

-Working pipeline
-- user prepare json in ImgIdeas folder and run GenerateIdea.py to generate draft for the idea.
-If draft is not good enough user can delete the image and regenerate
-- user run PrepareImages.py to generate final images based on draft ideas and specified color schemes

 # 🎨 Color-Schemed Image Generator

 A two-stage image generation system using Stable Diffusion for producing stylized, color-controlled artworks from idea prompts.